RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/tree.md

 ### Appearance

 :::two-col
+The Tree component has a transparent background, allowing it to be placed on different background colors.
 Items in the Tree that have children display a turn-down arrow.
+A child branch can have its own child branches, indicated by a turn-down arrow.
 Items without children, even if they represent empty containers, do not display a turn-down arrow.
 Items are indented according to their depth.

 ![Astro Tree Component with no status symbols.](/img/components/tree-no-status.png "Astro Tree Component with no status symbols.")